Costa del Sol Weather March Averages, Spain

-Weather Averages for Costa del Sol in March
+What's the weather like in Costa del Sol in March

-Averages for Costa del Sol in March
+What's the weather like in Costa del Sol in March

 The sea temperature in the Costa del Sol is at 15 degrees in March, which remains the same as it was in February.
 Average temperatures for the month of March climb steadily to 14 degrees Celsius, with a high temperature peak of 18 degrees and a temperature low of nine degrees Celsius.
 Sunshine hours per day rise to seven hours, with 59mm of average rainfall in March.
 March can provide more extreme weather than most months in the Costa del Sol, with sunshine one moment and showers the next.